cromachina/docs/SAI2-in-linux.md

 ---
 ### Drawing suddenly shows a "Discharge failed, Fatal" error or something like that:
 It's not actually fatal, but it's still annoying.
-- Solution: In SAI, go to "Other > Options > History and Recovery" and turn off "To suppress memory usage..."
+- Solution: In SAI, go to "Other > Options > History and Recovery" and turn off "To suppress memory usage...".
+  Note that this means file recovery doesn't work!
 - Technical: SAI seems to have an issue with Wine's file system, in this particular case.

 ---